-As a member of the Janice Borla Group, Jack can be heard on Janice’s CDs Lunar Octave (DMP) and Agents of Change (Blujazz).
-Also a member of the Dan Haerle Trio, he is heard on The Truth of the Matter (Seagull Records) and their new release Standard Procedure (Blujazz).
-Jack’s multi-faceted career has been the subject of recent interviews in Modern Drummer and Jazz Improv magazines.
-In April, 2005 he was a featured artist during the first online Virtual Percussion Festival presented at the University of Manitoba by the ALIVE Project (Accessible Live Internet Video Education).
+A longstanding member of the Janice Borla Group, Jack can be heard on Whatever We Imagine (P-Vine, Japan), Lunar Octave (DMP), Agents of Change and From Every Angle(Blujazz), named one of DownBeat 's "Best CDs of 2007," and Promises to Burn (Tall Grass), among DownBeat 's "Best CDs of 2014."
+Also a member of the Dan Haerle Trio, he is heard on Truth of the Matter (Seagull), Standard Procedure (Blujazz), one of DownBeat's "Best CDs of 2005," and Aspiration (Seagull).
+Jack's multi-faceted career has been the subject of recent interviews in Modern Drummer and Jazz Improv magazines.
+He has authored articles for Percussive Notes and the IAJE-Illinois Newsletter.
+In 2005 he was a featured artist during the first online Virtual Percussion Festival presented at the University of Manitoba by the ALIVE Project (Accessible Live Internet Video Education).

-Currently an adjunct faculty member of the North Central College Jazz Studies Program, Jack has also served on the faculties of the American Conservatory of Music, Benedictine University, Saskatchewan School of the Arts, Clark Terry Great Plains Jazz Camp, National Stage Band Camps, Jamey Aebersold Combo-Improvisation Camps and Birch Creek Farm Academy for the Performing Arts.
+Currently Coordinator of Jazz Studies at North Central College, Jack has also served on the faculties of the American Conservatory of Music, Benedictine University, Saskatchewan School of the Arts, Clark Terry Great Plains Jazz Camp, National Stage Band Camps, Jamey Aebersold Combo-Improvisation Camps, Birch Creek Music Performance Center, International Peace Gardens, and the Melville Jazz Retreat.
+As a member of the Bunky Green Quartet, he was among the first musicians to introduce jazz education to the Montreux Jazz Festival.
 He has been a faculty artist member of the Janice Borla Vocal Jazz Camp since its founding in 1989.
-As a member of the Bunky Green Quartet, he was among the first musicians to introduce jazz education to the Montreux Jazz Festival.